 Tom Mauriello (Laurel, MD) worked for 30 years at the DOD in many capacities, such as a Police Officer, Special Agent, Senior Polygraph Examiner and Police Chief.
 He now teaches criminal investigation/forensic sciences courses while managing the Crime Laboratory for the University of Maryland.
 Tom holds a Master of Forensic Sciences degree from GWU, D.C., is an author, and was ranked as one of the top 15 CSI experts in the USA.
 He recently called on those talents to create the first check-list AP for crime scene investigations.

 Jack Schafer (Macomb, IL) began his career as an FBI Profiler assigned to its National Security Behavioral Analysis Program.
-After departing Bureau, the Ph.D. became a prolific book/article writer, focused on psychopathology of hate, ethics in law enforcement, and detecting deception.
-He’s also an FBI Academy adjunct trainer and professor at Western Illinois University in Law Enforcement & Justice Administration (LEJA) Department.
+After departing the Bureau, the Ph.D. became a prolific book and article writer, focused on the psychopathology of hate, ethics in law enforcement, and detecting deception.
+He is also an FBI Academy adjunct trainer and a professor at Western Illinois University in the Law Enforcement & Justice Administration (LEJA) Department.

 Shannon Van Zant (San Andreas, CA) was the forensic archivist who dug up the faded court records, article clippings and photos of D.B.
 Cooper’s off-the-web past.
 Now a decade later, the college history teacher and mother is a leading national expert on paper trails involving property deeds, business ownerships, family trees and cyber-searches for persons of interest.